koca/vue-prism-editor/README.md

 ## Prismjs

-This package won't install prismjs if you use prismjs already skip this step if not you need to load Prism somewhere in your app:
+This package won't install Prismjs.
+If you use Prismjs already skip this step.
+If not you need to load Prismjs somewhere in your app:

 ```js
 // yarn add prismjs